-4.3.3.6 Examining Records
+4.3.3.6 Examining records

 It is always a good idea to examine records both in the ExCB and ExTL.
 These will often provide the best evidence of how the body is really operating.
-For existing bodies in the Scheme, look at examples of CoCs, ExTRs and QARs.
+For existing bodies in the scheme, look at examples of CoCs, ExTRs and QARs.
 For new bodies, try to find examples of similar work.

-4.4 Witnessing Tests
+4.4 Witnessing tests

-It is always a good idea wWhen assessing ExTLs, to include witnessing some testing.
-When doing this, ilt is recommended that the following approach be taken.
+When assessing ExTLs include witnessing some testing.
+It is recommended that the following approach be taken.

-- The tests to be witnessed should be been advised in the assessment plan- - The test artefacts with satisfactory results proved by participating in IECEx proficiency testing programs in last five years may be excluded as witness test artefacts at the discretion of the assessor - Where possible try to get tests conducted using normal procedures, such as using the usual methods of recording results- - Try to put the operators at ease, as it is a bit scary having an international assessor peering over your shoulder- - This can be a good opportunity to record and check the calibration of the instruments used-
+- The tests to be witnessed should be advised in the assessment plan. - The test artefacts with satisfactory results proved by participating in IECEx proficiency testing programmes in last five years may be excluded as witness test artefacts at the discretion of the assessor. - Where possible try to get tests conducted using normal procedures, such as using the usual methods of recording results. - Try to put the operators at ease, as it is a bit scary having an international assessor peering over your shoulder. - This can be a good opportunity to record and check the calibration of the instruments used.

-4.5 Finding Issues
+4.5 Finding issues

-Any issues found during the assessment process must have a basis in Scheme rules, ISO/IEC 17065, or 17025 or 17024, or have a technical justification.
+Any issues found during the assessment process must have a basis in scheme rules, ISO/IEC 17065, ISO/IEC 17025 or ISO/IEC 17024, or have a technical justification.